IsaacBell/IsaacBell/README.md

       <h3>👨‍💻 About Me</h3>
       <p>I'm a software engineer with <b>15 years of experience</b> bridging enterprise, hardware, and regulated startup environments.
 I focus on the un-sexy (and scaling) spaces where software and hardware are high-risk and hard to produce — building compliant AI architectures for healthcare teams, and shipping the engineering work behind GridLab Electronics.</p>
       <p>⚡ <b>What I do</b><br />
-      <i>I run three lanes in parallel: a healthcare fractional CTO practice at <a href="https://isaacbell.io">isaacbell.io</a>, hands-on hardware retail at GridLab Electronics, and active open source work (member of <b>[insert your org names]</b>).
+      <i>I run three lanes in parallel: a healthcare fractional CTO practice at <a href="https://isaacbell.io">isaacbell.io</a>, a hands-on hardware outlet at <b>GridLab Electronics</b>, and <a href="https://www.ikewebstudio.com/">IkeWebStudio</a> — our execution wing for design, dev, and SEO.
 When founders hit a wall — especially after a vibe-coded MVP — I'm the senior set of eyes that gets it across the line.</i></p>
     </td>
     <td width="45%" valign="top" align="center">
       <a href="https://isaacbell.io/about/" target="_blank">